kentoapps/Ministagram/README.md

 # Android Jetpack
 ![jetpack_donut](https://user-images.githubusercontent.com/8979200/42127909-3e1d901c-7c55-11e8-8eb0-713632607778.png)

-In Google I/O 2018, Google annouced Android Jetpack which is a set of libraries, tools and architectural guidance to help make it quick and easy to build great Android apps.
+In Google I/O 2018, Google announced Android Jetpack which is a set of libraries, tools and architectural guidance to help make it quick and easy to build great Android apps.
 Some of them are still alpha or beta but I love trying cutting-edged features and this is a good opportunity to do it so I tried some of them!

 I wrote down what I usded through developing this app.